CartoDB/cartoframes/docs/index.rst

 contrib
 =======

 contrib is an experimental library of modules in the `contrib` directory.
-These modules allow us to release new features with the expectation that they will change quickly, but give users quicker access to bleeding-edge features.
-Most features in `contrib` will be merged into the cartoframes core.
+These modules allow us to release new features with the expectation that they will change quickly, but give users quicker access to the bleeding edge.
+Most features in `contrib` will eventually be merged into the cartoframes core.

 vector maps
 -----------